tytydraco/yessleep/out/I_live_in_a_town_in_Texas_that_doesnt_exist_We_have_a_disturbing_annual_ritual_and_this_year_it_was_my_turn.md

 “Demons.”

 They took turns, each pushing out a breathless whisper.
-Each wonder sent electricity down my spine.
+Each word sent electricity down my spine.

 My eyes caught a few of my classmates wetting themselves.